 Many employers are hesitant to offer internships or full-time positions to international students due to confusion over the legality of such hires.
 The following information will help clarify the process and allay concerns about employing an international student who studies at or who has graduated from Roosevelt University.

 Roosevelt University students and alumni in the following categories are legally authorized to work in the United States:

-When hiring a non-citizen who holds an F or J visa, it is easy to verify that the student has the appropriate employment authorization:
+When hiring a non-citizen who holds an F-1 or J-1 visa, it is easy to verify that the student has the appropriate employment authorization: